 Equifax Credit Information Services Private Limited, a credit information bureau , It offers an array of solutions related to credit information and risk management across the country.
 The credit information bureau was established with regulations laid down by the Reserve Bank of India (RBI).

 Credit information reports offered by Equifax India

 Equifax India offers two types of credit information report.
-They are:

 - Basic Credit Information Report